AlfrescoArchive/activiti-cloud-charts/README.md

-# THIS REPO IS DEPRICATED
+# THIS REPO IS DEPRECATED

 All chart archives are stored in https://github.com/Activiti/activiti-cloud-helm-charts
 <br>Full chart located at https://github.com/Activiti/activiti-cloud-full-chart